AbdullahAlHarun-code/Interactive-frontend-development/README.md

 Tic-Tak-Toe-Inception web game
 Tic Tac Toe is traditionally played on a 3 × 3 grid.
 Players take turns placing a mark in one of the cells of the grid.
 The goal of the game is for players to position their marks so that they make a continuous line of three cells vertically, horizontally, or diagonally.
 Basically this game two players game, player 1 against a other player or computer.
-Its fun to play it !

 ![alt text](https://i.ibb.co/wQhGBWc/demo.png "Demo")